 As we visited Sherwood Forest last time and blogged/vlogged about that, I thought I would put together a review and let you know what we all got up to at Longleat Center Parcs.
 Short version……we loved it!

 If you love videos then check out our video of the weekend.
 I love capturing things on video as I think it brings the moments alive and shows the little moments of excitement in the kids.
 Good excuse to grab a cuppa too!

 When booking your lodge with Center Parcs you have a range of accommodation to pick from and have access to the map with every lodge numbered and colour coded to help you choose the location.

 We picked a 3 bedroom Executive Lodge.
 This has 3 bedrooms all with en-suites, 2 showers and 1 hydrobath.
 The reason why we picked an executive one was because of the location.
 We love having a lodge with a pond/lake at the back.
 Not a problem for us as we have older kids though.

-However it means we have lots of different animals coming to the door!
+However, it means we have lots of different animals coming to the door!
 We had a family of ducks, Moorhens and babies.
 It’s so nice for the kids to watch, but do remember to bring along LOTS of food for the animals.
-If you forget you can purchase it from the Center Pars supermarket.
+If you forget to bring any you are still able to purchase it from the Center Parcs supermarket.